Income Tax Credit for Low-Income Individuals and Families

 For more information, including outreach materials and state statistics visit EITC Central.

-Brochures that you may find particularly helpful include:
+Resources that you may find particularly helpful include:

 - Publication 3211: EITC Q & A Brochure (English & Spanish): This brochure is used as an educational tool and handout to promote awareness of EITC eligibility.